protesilaos/my-website/_commentary/2023-01-17-seneca-adoption-parents-converse-sages.md

 * * *

-Below is the second part of the exhange (I got separate permission for it as well).
+Below is the second part of the exchange (I got separate permission for it as well).
 The quoted/indented text is from my correspondent.

 * * *